ibm-skills-network/clarity-knowledgebase/docs/labs/adding-labs-to-courses/add-a-lab-to-a-coursera-course.md

 HTML files will be automatically generated from instructional labs so they can be easliy embedded or linked to from your course.
 To embed an instructional lab in your course, follow the steps below.

-1. On your course page, navigate to the lab you want (under the `Labs` tab) and click "Add to Course"
+1. On your course page, navigate to the lab you want (under the `Labs` tab) and click "Embed"

 ![image](/img/adding-labs-in-a-course/SN-AW-add-to-course.png)